-When you bring unconditional presence to the trance of fear, you create the foundation for true spiritual awakening.
+Find out how you could be facing fear to create the foundation for true spiritual awakening.

 Maria described herself, during our first therapy session, as a “prisoner of fear.”
 Her slight frame was tense, and her dark eyes had an apprehensive look.
 From the outside, she said, her life appeared to be going very well.
 As a social worker, she was a strong advocate for her clients.
 She had good friends, and she had been living with her partner, Jeff, for three years.
 Yet her incessant worrying about how things might go wrong clouded every experience.